Dual Stochastic Transformations of Solvable Diffusions: -Diffusions with Linear Drift

 where $\epsilon = +1 (-1)$ if $c_1>0$ ($c_1<0$).
 Hence, if $b>0$ then either $W(x) > 0$ or $W(x) < 0$, for all $x\in\I$, in the respective cases.
 If $b<0$, then $W(x)$, as given in the last expression, can either have no zeros or at most two zeroes in $\I.$ $W(x)$ has no zeros if and only if $\sgn (W(\hat{x}_0))= \sgn (W(l+)) = \sgn (W(r-))$.
 This hence proves part (ii) for the respective cases. \end{proof}

-As follows from the above propositions, to determine the monotonicity of a map $\F$, of interest is the asymptotic behaviour of $W(x)$, as $x$ approaches endpoint $l$ or $r$.
-Below we consider three families of $F$-diffusions arising from three separate underlying diffusions; namely, the squared Bessel (SQB) process, the Cox-Ingersoll-Ross (CIR) model, and the Ornstein-Uhlenbeck (OU) process.
-For all these families, the asymptotic properties of the fundamental solutions $\varphi^\pm_s$ and of the corresponding Wronskian functions are presented in Appendix~\ref{sect_a1}.
+From the above propositions, the monotonicity of a map $\F$ is determined simply by examining the asymptotic behaviour of $W(x)$, as $x$ approaches endpoint $l$ or $r$.
+Below we consider three families of $F$-diffusions arising from the three separate underlying diffusions discussed in Sections \ref{subsect2.1} - \ref{subsect2.3}; namely, the Bessel, the confluent hypergeometric and the OU families of process.
+For all these families, the asymptotic properties of the fundamental solutions $\varphi^\pm_s$ and of the corresponding Wronskian functions, for the respective underlying $X$-diffusions, are presented in Appendix~\ref{sect_a1} .